 Personalized homemade fortune cookies are a great way to say I Love You.
+Deliver them in this adorable, easy to make DIY Takeout Box for an extra-special touch!
+[Free pattern and printables!]

 No matter how old you are, the moment when you crack open a fortune cookie still holds a little magic, and personalized fortune cookies are a great way to say I Love You!
 (Or Happy St. Patrick’s Day, or Joyous Arbor Day, or whatever day you want to celebrate.)